 If your spouse becomes a U.S. citizen, it will help you immigrate more quickly.
 The same is true for your children’s immigration.
 However, there is a twist.
 Children of U.S. citizens need to have their own petitions (Forms I-130) on file with USCIS in order to immigrate as the children of a U.S. citizen.
 They cannot enjoy the benefits of that parent’s new citizenship if they are merely named on their immigrating parent’s petition (Form I-130).

 To put this in more technical terms, your children were eligible to immigrate as "derivative" beneficiaries when the U.S. spouse was a permanent resident, but once that person became a U.S. citizen, they lost their derivative beneficiary status.
 They now need to have I-130 petitions of their own.

 Fortunately, the U.S. citizen spouse can now file separate visa petitions for your children, so long as they are still unmarried, under age 21, and are your U.S. citizen spouse’s natural children or legal stepchildren (that is, you and your U.S. spouse got married before your child turned 18).
 As immediate relatives, they will be able to immigrate at the same time as you.
 It might take a few months for the new visa petitions to be approved, but for most children, it should all work out in the end.

-However, there are three groups of children who are, to varying degrees, still left out in the cold: those who have married, those who are not your spouse’s legal stepchildren, and those who turned 21 after your spouse becomes a U.S. citizen but before getting their visa or green card.
+There are three groups of children who are, to varying degrees, left out in the cold: those who have married, those who are not the U.S. spouse's legal stepchildren, and those who turned 21 after the spouse becomes a U.S. citizen but before getting a visa or green card.

 Children who have married.
-Your children who have married could not have immigrated with you when your spouse was a permanent resident, so your spouse’s U.S. citizenship does not actually make their situation worse.
-In fact, it could improve their situation if your spouse is the children’s natural father or legal stepfather, because your spouse can file a visa petition for them in the third preference category.
+Children who have married could not have immigrated when the U.S. spouse was a permanent resident, so the change to U.S. citizenship does not actually make their situation worse.
+In fact, it could improve their situation if the U.S. spouse is the children’s natural father or legal stepfather, because he or she can file a visa petition for them in the third preference category.